Clarinet players from Stadler to Fröst

 Carl Baermann

-Heinrich Bearmann's son (1811 - 1885) Carl was a famous player, too, but today he may be even better known as professor for music and author of a clarinet book, that most of the German students still use today.
+Heinrich Baermann's son (1811 - 1885) Carl was a famous player, too, but today he may be even better known as professor for music and author of a clarinet book, that most of the German students still use today.
 He, too, has helped to improve the mechanics of the instrument.

 Richard Mühlfeld